envico801/anki-owasp-top-10/README.md

 Q:: How can libraries and components that are unmaintained or lack security patches be handled?
 A:: Monitor for unmaintained libraries and components and consider deploying virtual patches to monitor, detect, or protect against discovered issues when patching is not possible.

+#### Chapter 3 - Example Attack Scenarios

+Q:: What type of attack is demonstrated in this scenario?

+Components typically run with the same privileges as the application itself, so flaws in any component can result in serious impact.
+Such flaws can be accidental (e.g., coding error) or intentional (e.g., a backdoor in a component).
+Some example exploitable component vulnerabilities discovered are:

+- CVE-2017-5638, a Struts 2 remote code execution vulnerability that enables the execution of arbitrary code on the server, has been blamed for significant breaches.

+- While the internet of things (IoT) is frequently difficult or impossible to patch, the importance of patching them can be great (e.g., biomedical devices).

+There are automated tools to help attackers find unpatched or misconfigured systems.
+For example, the Shodan IoT search engine can help you find devices that still suffer from Heartbleed vulnerability patched in April 2014.
+A:: A06 Vulnerable and Outdated Components

 ### Part VIII - A07:2021-Identification and Authentication Failures

 ![icon](https://owasp.org/Top10/assets/TOP_10_Icons_Final_Identification_and_Authentication_Failures.png)